 Research Assistant Volunteer

-This past winter the Ryerson Students’ Union published its first report ever on the state of campus food insecurity.
-This groundbreaking report was covered in local news and caught the attention of several local and national non-profit organizations.
+The Ryerson Students’ Union publishes an annual report on the state of campus food insecurity.
+This groundbreaking report is covered in local news and catches the attention of several local and national non-profit organizations.
 The Good Food Centre is currently looking for one or two volunteers to assist with next year’s publication.
 Applicants interested in pursuing a career in education, social policy, research, and academia are encouraged to apply.

 - Inputting demographic information into a database